Alansiapk/hoMEOWner-react/README.md

-The live demo of the website can be accessed "here"
+The live demo of the React frontend web application can be accessed [here](https://soft-tartufo-6fa7ef.netlify.app).

+The backend API implementation can be accessed [here](https://dwad22-project2-backend-zte6.onrender.com).

 ## Project Summary